 Range of Uses: Professional office and/or light industrial parks (warehouse, distribution and storage centers).
-Large retail centers are not permitted but supportive retail and services are allowed.
-Transit and transportation facilities, agricultural, and stormwater management uses are allowed.
+Large retail centers are not permitted but supportive retail and services areis allowed.
+Transit and transportation facilities are allowed.

 Development Character: Structures often in "business park" settings, typically with surface parking.
 Landscaping and buffers required, particularly when proximate to residential areas.
-Incorporate risk reduction and adaptation strategies in the built environment.